IHE/pharm-meow/input/pagecontent/1330_overview.md

 A set of 1..n medication treatment lines and associated information, somehow related together (e.g. one same purpose, or one same entry by a professional)

-* 1..* Medication treatment line (this relation should not exist. should be the other way around .
+* 1..* Medication treatment line (this relation should not exist. should be the other way around.
 MTL → MT)
 * 0..* Advice
   * Advice content
   * Advice issuer, date, etc.